 Reviewed by Debbie Talbot

 Twister is such an iconic game I was very pleased to be asked to review it.
 I remember playing this with my friends when I was younger and it never failed to amuse us.
 It came out for all my birthday parties and every one playing it would scream and shout it really got the party started.
-I was very pleased to relive my youth and try this with my 7 year old twins.
-My boys loved it and were laughing and squealing.
-They really found it such great fun.
+I have had so much fun throughout my lfe playing this game.
+It is one of my most favourite games.
+Any children I have ever played it with have loved it.

 It really is such a simple game to play but it is one I think you have the most fun with.
 It really can be played by all ages from 6 years upward, provided you are agile and mobile as you do have to get into some twisty positions.
 It is a very popular game for children and adults alike.